snoiarao/registration_trials/README.md

 5. feed into 3dSN

 I experimented with over 15 levels of nearest neighbors ranging from 2 to 5,000.
 I find that there's a computational bottleneck with using over 500 nearest neighbors.
 Additionally with too many keypoints, the RANSAC matching performed poorly since several of the features showed the same points.
 Usually 50 to 200 nearest neighbors and ~20 keypoints per cloud are sufficient for parametrization and inference.

+Below images show chosen keypoints.
+Each keypoint was present in both clouds without much visual difference.
+Additionally, the sphere around each point can be thought of as a "neighborhood" of nearest neighbor points that are using in the testing pipeline.

   <img src="https://github.com/snoiarao/registration_trials/blob/master/imgs/kp0.png"  width="50%" height="50%">
   <img src="https://github.com/snoiarao/registration_trials/blob/master/imgs/kp1.png" width="50%" height="50%">